Crown-Commercial-Service/digitalmarketplace-search-api/README.md

 make freeze-requirements
 ```

-`requirements.txt` should be commited alongside `requirements-app.txt` changes.
+`requirements.txt` should be committed alongside `requirements-app.txt` changes.

 ### Using FeatureFlags